Supporting Pupils with Medical Needs

 The School reserves the right to contact your GP’s surgery or chemist if they have any queries regarding medication or dosage for your child.

 These changes to the School’s procedures are in response to Government changes and legislation.
-Mrs Cummings, School Office Manager, is our designated medicines person, and is willing to provide further advice if required.
+Mrs Hamblin, School Office Team Leader, is our designated medicines person, and is willing to provide further advice if required.
 I would like to thank you in advance for co-operating with the School regarding these issues.
 For further information please refer to our Medical Procedures Policy below.